Lukas-Bohez/project-one/frontend/articles/2025-ai-job-losses.md

 Don't wait for the government.
 Don't wait for your boss.
 Take action today:

-1. **Skill up relentlessly**: Learn AI, coding, prompt engineering—become the human-AI hybrid
+1. **Skill up relentlessly**: Learn AI, coding, prompt engineeringbecome the human-AI hybrid
 2. **Unionize**: Join or create unions with AI bargaining power
 3. **Vote with your wallet**: Support companies that prioritize human workers
 4. **Demand accountability**: Contact your representatives daily about AI regulation